 Vagula, blandula, hospes comesque corporis

-Nunc quae abibis melancholia
+Nunc quae abibis melancholia in loca?

 Nec ut soles dabis iocos, in necropoleis?